 CEO Transition: Challenges and Learnings from the First Year

-In 2017, CES will be embarking on a new study focused on a CEO's first year in the role as a follow up to our research on the board's perspective of successful CEO succession.
-For this study, we will interview CEOs about the challenges they faced and what they found most helpful during their first year.
+This study focuses on a CEO's first year in the role as a follow up to our research on the board's perspective of successful CEO succession.
+For this on-going research, we interview CEOs about the challenges they faced and what they found most helpful during their first year.

 2017 HR@Moore Survey of Chief HR Officers

-The CES research team is currently writing the reports from the 2017 HR@Moore Survey of Chief HR Officers.
-Over the next 4-6 months we will develop 3 new reports:
+The CES research team has developed 3 new reports from the 2017 HR@Moore Survey of Chief HR Officers:

-This report focused on the current statistics regarding the percentages of women and minorities in both the short- and long-term CEO succession pool.
-CHROs reported the challenges they face in building a diverse pool and what their firms are doing to try to increase these percentages.
+This report focuses on the current statistics regarding the percentages of women and minorities in both the short- and long-term CEO succession pool.
+CHROs noted the challenges they face in building a diverse pool and what their firms are doing to try to increase these percentages.

-This report will explore how different governance structures (e.g, CEO/Chairman roles combine with the use of a Lead Director vs. separate CEO and Chairman roles) impact trust between the CEO and the board.
-Also, dynamics between the CEO and the Executive Leadership Team (ELT) will be explored.
+This report examines how different governance structures (e.g, CEO/Chairman roles combine with the use of a Lead Director vs. separate CEO and Chairman roles) impact trust between the CEO and the board.
+Also, dynamics between the CEO and the Executive Leadership Team (ELT) are explored.

 Past CES research has examined a number of aspects of CHRO succession.
-This year we delve into CFO succession practices and compare them to CHRO succession practices.
+This report delves into CFO succession practices and compares them to CHRO succession practices.

 Please contact CES@moore.sc.edu if interested in participating in our research.